 The Pharmacogenetics Resource for Enhanced Education and Monitoring of Pharmacological Therapy (PREEMPT) Project will provide easy access to evidence-based pharmacogenetic testing and education for clinicians and patients in Alberta.

-As a first step toward achieving this aim, we are conducting a pilot study to establish a pharmacogenetic testing pipeline that could be adopted by Alberta Public Laboratories and be made available to all clinicians in Alberta.
+As a first step toward achieving this aim, we are conducting a pilot study to establish a pharmacogenetic testing pipeline that could be adopted by Alberta Precision Laboratories and be made available to all clinicians in Alberta.
 The focus of the pilot will be on thiopurine S-methyltransferase (TPMT) and nudix hydrolase 15 (NUDT15) testing.
 This testing was selected because the clinical impact is high and guidelines for dosing of thiopurines (azathioprine, mercaptopurine, and thioguanine) have been established based on TPMT/NUDT15 genotype results.
 Once therapy is initiated, we plan to measure both parent drug and its metabolites by LC-MS/MS to assess the role of phenotype testing in pharmacogenetics.

 Rationale and Relevance for TPMT/NUDT15 testing: